 I’ve been fortunate to be a tester for Nokia C3 in Kenya.
 It’s a phone I’ve been waiting to buy for almost three months, and while waiting, the local Nokia team lent me one to try out before the market launch.
-Prior to that I had an Nokai E72 loaner, which highlighted the shortcomings of the C3 in a roundabout way, and these include:
+Prior to that, I had an Nokia E72 loaner, which highlighted the shortcomings of the C3 in a roundabout way, and these include:

-The phone is a compromise of sorts, an affordable smartphone, with office tools. heavy on social media, connectivity, neworking, and data features.
+The phone is a compromise of sorts, an affordable smartphone, with office tools. heavy on social media, connectivity, networking, and data features.

 Features I like (so far)

 – WLAN so can browse on Wi-Fi at coffee shops or office hotspots

 – You can set up up to 10 mail accounts, with new e-mails push updates right on the home screen, for response/action (can also sync with office e-mail Nokia and Safaricom)

 – It also has a community page for Facebook, Twitter updates appear on the home screen